Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: EXPERIMENTS

 \subsection{Baselines}

 As for baselines, we trained four different models.
 One monolingual model for each of the languages Arabic (Mono-Ar), German (Mono-De), and English (Mono-En).
-And the fourth baseline is a multilingual model (Mult.), which we trained using the concatenated data set of the three languages.
-In Table~\ref{tab:res-bas-mono} the WER performances of our baseline models are reported on monolingual test sets.
-While the multilingual model is able to transcribe all languages, a drop in performance can be seen in all tests when compared with the monolingual counterpart.
+The fourth baseline is a multilingual model (Mult.), which we trained using the concatenated data set of the three languages.
+In Table~\ref{tab:res-bas-mono} the WER performances of these models are reported on monolingual test sets.
+While the multilingual model can transcribe all languages, a drop in performance can be seen in all tests when compared with the monolingual counterpart.

 The performance of our baseline models on multilingual CS data is provided in Table~\ref{tab:res-bas-cs}.
 For Mono-Ar and Mono-En, it can be seen that the performance on CS data is quite bad.
 On our intra-sentential tests, the monolingual German model has the best results, this is due to German being the matrix language and as mentioned in \ref{sec:data}, English words are only embedded sporadically in these utterances.
-Looking at tst-inter and the D-E-CS, it is visible that Mono-De and Mono-En perform very badly as well.
+Looking at tst-inter and the D-E-CS, it is visible that Mono-De and Mono-En perform very poorly as well.
+Mono-De has a slightly lower WER probably because there are more German clauses in the test set than English ones.

-Mono-De has a slightly lower WER probably due to the fact that there are more German clauses in the test set than English ones \ref{sec:data}.
-Another reason is, that it was able to decode some of the English words as well, which hints that there are some English words in our training data. the strong baseline performance of the Mono-De model on Denglish data hints, that nowadays it is so common to embed English words in German speech that our German data set contains such appearances, although they are not marked as such.

 While the multilingual model decreased the performance by relative 7,69\% WER on the intra-sentential CS, it was able to outperform the Mono-De model by relative 52,58\% WER on tst-inter and relative 43,67\% WER on D-E-CS.